 Final 4 octets shall be used as a 32-bit block counter.
-The block counter shall be initialized to 0 before the NDP with secure HE-LTFs is transmitted or received.
+The block counter shall be initialized to 0 before the NDP with secure LTFs is transmitted or received.
 The counter shall be incremented by 1 each time an AES block is output by the generator.